1995123xh/kMC/README.md

 Two versions of the model are stored in different folders, for each reference respectively.

 ### Prerequisite
 Install Matlab.
 Version needs to be newer than R2015b.
-Add the 'parellel computing toolbox' package when prompt during installation.
+Add the 'parellel computing toolbox' package when prompted during installation.
 You can type the following Matlab command to check if your installation has it:
 ```bash
 parpool()
 ```